 Search Minerals Inc. began exploring for Rare Earth Elements ("REE") near the communities of St. Lewis and Port Hope Simpson in 2009.
-Early in the exploration cycle it became apparent that the company discovered NW trending Fox Harbour volcanic belt contained significant quantities of REE and had the potential to be a prolific District.
+Early in the exploration cycle it became apparent that the company-discovered NW trending Fox Harbour volcanic belt contained significant quantities of REE and had the potential to be a prolific District.
 The FOXTROT deposit, on which a favourable Preliminary Economic Assessment ("PEA") now exists (updated in April 2016), was discovered in 2010 through systematic follow-up of coincident airborne radiometric/magnetic anomalies.
-More than 20 additional prospects were identified within a 70 km long and 8 km wide belt that is now controlled by Search.
+More than 20 additional prospects were identified within a 70 km long and 8 km wide belt that was staked by Search in 2009-2010.

 Search controls a rapidly emerging Critical Rare Earth Element ("CREE") District in SE Labrador that is road accessible and on/near tidewater.
 The FOXTROT Deposit was the first of three important discoveries.
-The Company completed a 5000m drill program on Deep Fox, and a channel sampling program is ongoing for Fox Meadow.
-Based on surface expression, the other two, Deep Fox and Fox Meadow, appear to be at least as large as FOXTROT.
+The Company recently completed a 5000 m drill program and produced a mineral resource estimate at Deep Fox, the second discovery.
+A channel sampling program is ongoing for Fox Meadow, the third discovery.
 Surface channel sample and drill core sample assays at Deep Fox yielded average grades at least 15% higher than channels at FOXTROT.
 Search has identified more than 20 other prospects in this highly accessible District and has developed a proprietary, scalable, hydrometallurgical process to optimize every opportunity to position as a competitive low-cost supplier of CREE well into the future.
 Search enjoys tremendous support from the Government of Canada and the Government of Newfoundland and Labrador, both of which have financially supported the development of our proprietary metallurgical process.
 In addition, Search personnel on the ground have built strong relationships with local communities and with the Nunatukavut Community Council who represent the local indigenous people.
 All of these factors will help to ensure that our project can be brought into production at relatively low capital and operating costs and in a timely manner.